citp/privacy-policy-historical/t/te/tel/telegraph.co.uk.md

 10.1 If we change our Policy, we will post the changes on this page.
 Please check the website regularly for any changes to this Policy.

-11\. **If you don't feel we're adhering to this Policy, what should you do?**
+11\.
+If you don't feel we're adhering to this Policy, what should you do?

-11.1 If you believe that we have not adhered to this Policy, please notify us by email at [data.protection@telegraph.co.uk](mailto:data.protection@telegraph.co.uk) and we will try to solve the problem promptly
+11.1 If you believe that we have not adhered to this Policy, please notify us by email at data.protection@telegraph.co.uk and we will try to solve the problem promptly.

-This Policy was last updated on 11th August 2010.
+_This Policy was last updated on 3 August 2011_.